hashgraph/hedera-mirror-node/docs/design/hcs.md

 ### Alternatives

 -   Replace step #5 above with the GRPC layer polling for new data
 -   Replace step #5 above with a message broker that parser publishes to and GRPC API consumes

 ## GRPC API

 ### Setup

-- Create a new Maven sub-project `mirror-api-grpc`
+-   Create a new Maven module `mirror-protobuf`
-- Use `com.github.os72:protoc-jar-maven-plugin` for protoc
+-   Create a new Maven module `mirror-grpc`
-- Use `net.devh:grpc-spring-boot-starter` to manage GRPC component lifecycle
+-   Use [reactive-grpc](https://github.com/salesforce/reactive-grpc/tree/master/reactor) to compile the protobuf and provide service stubs
 -   Use `spring-boot-starter-data-r2dbc` and `io.r2dbc:r2dbc-postgresql` for reactive database access and asynchronous pg_notify support
 -   Create a Systemd unit file `mirror-grpc.sevice`
 -   Add to CircleCI and deployment script

 ### Protobuf